Car TalkDriving TipsHow And When To Use The Neutral Gear In An Automatic Car

 Is it OK to put an automatic car in neutral while driving?

-• Avoid coasting when in neutral gear
+Why should you avoid coasting when in neutral gear?

 It has been suggested that coasting in neutral might help you conserve petrol.
 While it is right, coasting in neutral is not something you should do.